sa-mw-dach/manuela/docs/documentation/MAIN.md

 ### Step 3: Fix the bug
-1. Fix the bug by adding the comments, dont forget to save!
+1. Fix the bug by adding the comments, dont forget to save if you disabled auto save!
 ![image alt text](images/crw_6.png)

 1. The component will be restarted immediatel.